 What are the best personal cloud storage solutions?

-However, if you’d rather not pay for a monthly subscription and want to purchase a cloud storage service with a one-time fee, the best - and perhaps only - option that you have is pCloud.
-It comes with a large number of useful features, including file versioning and link sharing. pCloud’s one-time fees are expensive, but considering you don’t have to pay a monthly subscription fee, they actually come pretty cheap in the long run.
+However, if you’d rather purchase cloud storage with a one-time fee, the best - and perhaps only - option is pCloud.
+It comes with a large number of useful features, including file versioning and link sharing.

 IDrive is a robust and flexible cloud storage and backup solution that lets you upload data from all your devices and store it in a single account on the cloud.
 It offers an array of plans for personal, business, and enterprise users.
 IDrive is functional on a range of devices running Windows, macOS, Android, and iOS.